 Gluten Free Sour Dough Bread, WOW!

 Now I was invested.
 I researched and read a lot of blogs, before baking my sour dough.
 It was unanimous by bread bloggers NOT to use a bread blend when baking sour dough.
 I landed on Bakerita by Rachel Conners.
-Rachel had the clearest and easiest recipe directions and method for baking sour dough.
+Rachel had the clearest and easiest recipe directions and method for baking.
 She made it simple to follow, and helped clarify the fear around baking a gluten free sour dough bread.
-Rachel expressed, although baking bread is a science, you can’t really go wrong baking this gluten free sour dough bread.
+Rachel expressed, “although baking bread is a science, you can’t really go wrong baking this recipe.”
 I found truth in her words, as ease in following her recipe.
-I can attest to her truth!
-I messed up the first time and thought, ugh it’s going to be so dense and wont taste like sour dough, because I didn’t follow her directions exactly.
-I didn’t make a preferment.
-AND… my gluten free sour dough bread still came out, amazing!
-And every time after, it keeps getting better!
-Its been amazing!

-So here is my version of combining 2 awesome bread bloggers recipes and the recipe I used combining both of their brilliance that helps me continue to bake weekly an amazing loaf of sour dough bread!
+So here is my version of combining 2 awesome bread bloggers recipes and the recipe I used combining both of their brilliance that helps me continue to bake weekly an amazing loaf of anti-inflammatory sour dough bread!

 Gluten Free Sour Dough Bread